-Parents/Guardians are encouraged to visit the school.
-All visitors must stop at the Main Office and sign in electronically with LobbyGuard and receive a visitor's picture ID which shall be prominently displayed.
-Although we welcome visitors to the school, a scheduled appointment is required.
-Tours of the school and staff conferences should be arranged in advance.
+It is understood that parents/guardians will, from time to time, visit the school.
+All visitors must stop at the Main Office and sign in and receive a visitor's badge which shall be prominently displayed.
+Although we welcome visitors to the school, a scheduled appointment is required to meet with school personnel.
+Tours of the school should be arranged in advance.

-Students from other schools, not accompanied by adults, may visit MRVTHS by prior arrangement through Student Support Services.
+Students from other schools, not accompanied by adults, may visit MRVTHS by prior arrangement through Student Support Services or the Dean of Admissions.
 These visits are designed as informational and are encouraged.